FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Experiments

 \subsection{Benchmark Results}

-\Cref{tab:main_perf} presents the experiment results of the baselines on the GAIA and BrowseComp-Plus benchmarks across different budget constraints.
+\Cref{tab:main_perf} presents the experiment results of the baselines on the GAIA, BrowseComp-Plus, and BigCodeBench across different budget constraints.
+We highlight several key findings.

-First, fixed agent workflow baselines underperform on both GAIA and BrowseComp-Plus because they cannot adapt agent execution dynamically during inference.
-These benchmarks contain questions that require highly diverse workflows, causing the optimized workflow in these methods to collapse into a simple, generic pipeline, which makes it difficult for a single, static workflow to address these tasks effectively.
-Moreover, since these approaches have no mechanism for dynamically allocating compute, their performance remains largely unchanged even as the available budget increases.
+\textbf{(1) Fixed agent workflow baselines underperform on GAIA and BrowseComp-Plus, but outperform ReAct on BigCodeBench.} These benchmarks involve questions that require highly diverse workflows, causing optimized workflows in these methods to collapse into simple, generic pipelines.
+As a result, a single, static workflow struggles to adapt effectively across tasks.
+Moreover, because these approaches lack a mechanism for dynamically allocating compute, their performance remains largely unchanged as the available budget increases.
+However, on BigCodeBench, these baselines achieve competitive performance, and even surpass the ReAct baseline, suggesting that workflow optimization is particularly effective for coding tasks that can be solved in an end-to-end fashion.

-Next, ReAct performs noticeably better than fixed agent workflow baselines but exhibits limited utilization of larger budgets.
-Although adding Best-of-N or Iterative Verification partially mitigates this issue, these methods consume significantly more compute while yielding only minimal and inconsistent accuracy gains, which quickly plateau as the budget increases.
+\textbf{(2) ReAct exhibits limited utilization of larger budgets.} Although adding Best-of-N or Iterative Verification partially mitigates this issue, these methods consume significantly more compute while yielding only minimal and inconsistent accuracy gains, which quickly plateau as the budget increases.
 This suggests that simply allocating more budget through standard test-time scaling does not guarantee improved performance.

-Lastly, collaboration modules lead to clear and consistent improvements.
-The Budget-Unaware variant already surpasses ReAct by a significant margin, confirming its effectiveness in using test-time compute.
-Moreover, while Budget-Aware Prompt method occasionally improves accuracy relative to non-budget-aware settings, its effect is inconsistent and in some cases plateaus at higher budgets. \sys further achieves the strongest results across all budgets, outperforming both the Budget-Unaware and Budget-Aware Prompt baselines.
-These gains highlight the value of dual-level planning, which enables the orchestrator to allocate test-time compute more effectively by balancing short-term decisions with long-horizon feasibility.
+\textbf{(3) Collaboration modules lead to clear and consistent improvements.} The Budget-Unaware variant already surpasses ReAct by a significant margin, confirming its effectiveness in using test-time compute.
+Moreover, while Budget-Aware baseline occasionally improves accuracy relative to non-budget-aware settings, its effect is inconsistent and in some cases plateaus at higher budgets.

+\textbf{(4) \sys achieves the strongest results across all budgets.} These gains highlight the value of dual-level planning, which enables the orchestrator to allocate test-time compute more effectively by balancing short-term decisions with long-horizon feasibility.